DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 A decoder must not attempt to decode an archive if it finds any unexpected or unknown values in the **Format** field; that doesn't make sense.
 It should, however, attempt to decode any *known* format, regardless of the file's version number.

-#### Version 0.93
-In version 0.93, **Format** was an unsigned 64-bit value.
-Only the bits 8 and 9 (in LSB-0 order) were used, and four values were defined:
- - `0x000` - DEFLATE compressed, no encryption.
- - `0x100` - DEFLATE compressed, AES-256 encryption.
- - `0x200` - DEFLATE compressed, AES-128 encryption.
- - `0x300` - DEFLATE compressed, AES-192 encryption.

-Version 0.92 did not have the **Format** field, and only supported DEFLATE compression with no encryption.

 Encryption
 ----------
-Starting with version 0.93, DieFledermaus supports [AES encryption](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard), with 256, 192, and 128-bit keys.
+DieFledermaus supports [AES encryption](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard), with 256, 192, and 128-bit keys.
 Both text-based passwords and raw binary keys are supported.
 An encoder may use only text-based passwords without any options for setting binary keys, but a decoder must allow both passwords and binary keys.

 An encoder should use 256-bit keys, as they are the most secure.
 A decoder must be able to decode all key sizes, of course.